Nariman324/online-shop-django/README.md

 ![Screenshot 2022-01-09 at 17-04-55 Django Online Shop](https://user-images.githubusercontent.com/71011395/148684469-79bfdb07-efa0-4dde-ad76-1f3277f833e6.png)

 This project is a simple but usable online shop written with Django.
 The app provides a custom dashboard to manage products and orders.
-Users can like a product, add it to the cart, and proceed to checkout.
+Users can like a  to the cart, and proceed to checkout.
 Order processing is supported, but the payment is handled using a fake pay system.

 [Preview](#app-preview)